 “Revolve your world around the customer and more customers will revolve around you.” – Heather Williams

 In a situation where a user is installing a new app, and something goes wrong, it’s good to have a safety protocol in place.
 More importantly, it’s crucial that he has the option to report a problem.
 If there are no solutions, they are most likely to leave.
 That’s why customer care and support are crucial for both experience and engagement.

 Users and customer support

 Most people don’t expect app support if they get into the problem.
-Hence, they tend to immediately delete them on the first sign of a problem.
+Hence, they tend to delete them on the first sign of a problem immediately.
 There are also those who want to learn how to solve the problem and look for help.
 The application must provide a way to ask for support.
-By creating two-way communication channels within your app, you can make each and every consumer feel special.
-This is the first to customer retention.
+By creating two-way communication channels within your app, you can make every consumer feel special.

 Overall user experience and knowledge of the technology involved is a relevant factor.
 Even for experienced users, the lack of or poor customer support could lead to them deleting your application.
 Having this in mind, a simple FAQ list could be enough for a user to resolve a potential problem.

 Give each user a survey to fill out and see where they’re stuck or what needs improving.
 A good idea would be to put reviews to help make a better product and get feedback on what should change.
 It also helps with the insight of risky users who are considering leaving your application.
 Setting up a survey is very important, and you should try to examine every little piece of data.

 If the app is paid and the user fails to do so, makes sure that they can return to a free product version.
 This makes for a great way to ensure customer retention, even if it means offering them a version of the app with more ads.
 Such users can segment and easily targeted by future promotions.
 Offering a cheaper price for previous customers might just get them to come back.

 Require a reason for leaving